 It’s not uncommon to see models on Instagram flashing fancy cars, suited up head-to-toe in designer gear.

 But is that just for the cameras?
-Or is possible to actually live this lavish lifestyle?
+Or is possible to actually pull in over six figures and live this lavish lifestyle?

 Your salary varies widely based on:

 Even if you only do print work, your hourly rate is still dependent on the style of shoot and brand you’re working with.

 In the end, it’s one of the best freelancing jobs for people who can work a camera.

 Here are some factors that will affect your freelance model rate: